crawfordleeds/ytd/README.md

 ytd is a command line program that downloads YouTube videos and playlists.
 It is written in python with the pytube library.

+That's the first thing I ever wrote in python, I hope it's good enough to be usefull for others.

 ## How to use

 `python ytd.py -arguments` or `ytd -arguments` if built to an executable